 |FTP requires more memory.||TFTP requires less memory.|

 In this article, we have seen differences between both.
-From the above article, we can conclude that if we simply need to transfer a file without FTP features, TFTP is the option that TCP/IP provides to easily transfer the file without any complexity.
+From the above article, we can conclude that if we simply need to transfer a file without FTP features, TFTP is the option that TCP/IP provides to transfer the file without any complexity easily.

 This has been a guide to FTP vs TFTP.
 Here we also discuss the key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more –